-Marijuana has had a long and extremely controversial history not only in the United States, but all around the world.
+Marijuana has had a long and extremely controversial history, not only in the United States but all around the world.
 Cannabis is one of human history’s oldest cultivated crops and was first grown at least 12,000 years ago.
-It was used by a variety of ancient cultures and was mentioned as a useful medicinal herb by a Chinese emperor some 4,700 years ago.
+A variety of ancient cultures used it, including the ancient Chinese, Egyptians, and Indians.

-In fact, a ridiculous anti-weed campaign was launched in the 1930s and culminated in the Marijuana Tax Act of 1937, which effectively made the herb illegal.
-Technically it wasn’t illegal (that didn’t officially happen until 1970) but the Act made it illegal to produce, sell or use weed without the federal government’s permission.
+Having marijuana legally available was terrible news for Big Pharma.
+They have made a fortune since the late 19th century.
+A ridiculous anti-weed campaign was launched in the 1930s and culminated in the Marijuana Tax Act of 1937.
+This law effectively made the herb illegal.
+Technically it wasn’t unlawful (that didn’t officially happen until 1970).
+However, the Act made it illegal to produce, sell, or use weed without the federal government’s permission.

 1 – People Love It

-There are many reasons for the popularity of weed: relatively low price, it helps you relax, and there is no danger of overdose.
-It is remarkable that a naturally grown plant is illegal, while killer lab-created opioids that have been shown to kill over 100 people per day are widely available.
+There are many reasons for the popularity of weed.
+These include a relatively low price, it helps you relax, and there is no danger of overdose.
+Remarkably, a naturally grown plant is illegal.
+Meanwhile, lab-created opioids that kill over 100 people per day are widely available.
 But that’s Profit Motive for you.

 2 – It Wasn’t Made Illegal for the Sake of Public Safety

-Among other things, Hearst owned an enormous number of trees to supply paper, and the popularity of weed at the time threatened his investment, as hemp could potentially replace conventional paper and even synthetic materials such as nylon.
+Among other things, Hearst owned an enormous number of trees to supply paper.
+The popularity of weed at the time threatened his investment.
+Hemp could potentially replace conventional paper and even synthetic materials such as nylon.
 Hemp also threatened the DuPont empire.
 The two dominant forces combined their considerable resources.

-There is one significant issue with the theory is that the amount of hemp grown in America at that time wasn’t enough to put a big dent in Hearst’s empire, but perhaps he was concerned enough to ensure it never got that far?
+There is one significant issue with the theory.
+The amount of hemp grown in America at that time wasn’t enough to put a big dent in Hearst’s empire.
+Nonetheless, perhaps he was concerned enough to ensure it never got that far?

 3 – Marijuana Prohibition Was Based on Plain Ol’ Racism

-Up until the beginning of the 20th century, what little was written about cannabis was positive.
-In 1876, in fact, the New York Times wrote that weed was a useful cure for dropsy.
+Up until the beginning of the 20th century, the little written about cannabis was positive.
+In 1876, the New York Times wrote that weed was a useful cure for dropsy.
 Things began to change in the early 1900s, though, when a large number of Mexican immigrants came to the U.S.

 Anslinger once wrote: “There are 100,000 total marijuana smokers in the US, and most are Negroes, Hispanics, Filipinos, and entertainers.
-Their Satanic music, jazz and swing, results from marijuana use.
+Their Satanic music, jazz, and swing results from marijuana use.
 This marijuana causes white women to seek sexual relations with Negroes, entertainers, and others.”
 (Emphasis Mine).

-To date, there hasn’t been a single overdose death involving marijuana and all evidence shows that it doesn’t cause black lung, cancer or any other kind of lung disease.
-Tobacco on the other hand, causes more annual deaths than murder, AIDS, heroin, crack, car accidents, cocaine, fire, and alcohol combined!
-According to the CDC, tobacco causes 480,000 deaths per year, and 16 million Americans live with an illness caused by smoking.
-Surely, such a toxic substance should be illegal… right?
+As an excuse to maintain prohibition, it would almost make a tiny bit of sense.
+However, what about tobacco?
+It causes more annual deaths than murder, AIDS, heroin, crack, car accidents, cocaine, fire, and alcohol combined!
+According to the CDC, tobacco causes 480,000 deaths per year.
+It also states that 16 million Americans live with an illness caused by smoking.
+Surely, such a toxic substance is illegal… right?

 Wrong!
 Not only is tobacco legal and easy to purchase, but the industry also receives government subsidies!
 If it wasn’t harmful enough already, tobacco crops are grown with radioactive fertilizer.

-Let us reiterate what we said about weed above: In over 12,000 years of use around the world, there has NEVER been a death attributed to the plant.
+Let us reiterate what we said about weed above: In over 12,000 years of use around the world, there has never been a death attributed to the plant.
 You could theoretically overdose, but it would require smoking at least 20,000 average-sized joints in about 15 minutes!

-5 – Weed Is Not Addictive
+5 – Weed Is Less Addictive Than Many ‘Legal’ Substances

 Final Thoughts on Marijuana & What THEY Don’t Want You to Know

 The amount of misinformation surrounding marijuana is incredible.
-From its purported addictive properties to its alleged capacity to lower intelligence, weed has been on the receiving end of unwarranted criticism for almost a century.
+We hear about its purported addictive properties and its alleged capacity to lower intelligence.
+The herb has been on the receiving end of unwarranted criticism for almost a century.